IQuOD/duplicated_checking_IQuOD/README.md

 Output profile information or not(1: Yes; 0: No):  1
 ```

-Then, it will return the result similar as Section 3.
+Then, it will output the results similar as Section 3.

-**Example #3:** To specify custom all parameters:
+**Example #3:** One can customize parameters as needed:

 ```
 python M00_Duplicate_Check_MAIN.py -i /path/to/input -o /path/to/output -m 0